 We have catalogued these items, but we are looking for someone interested in doing some further research on them.

 Recent Additions to the website

-New – The History Group has recently received a very interesting donation of Britannic Assurance house magazines from 1930 to 1997 from Reg Monk who worked there for many years.
+New -An article on Roy Thomas, power station engineer, senior member of the Methodist Church and secretary of Moseley Local History group, who died in January 2017.Recent Acquisition -The History Group has recently received a very interesting donation of Britannic Assurance house magazines from 1930 to 1997 from Reg Monk who worked there for many years.
 Click here to read his memories of the time he spent there.
 The magazines contain fascinating articles about the history of Britannic Assurance, its purchase of the Moor Green estate as a recreational and sporting facility and the building of its new Chief Office on the site, which together provide an illuminating insight into the life and times of the company and the people who worked for it.
 A summary of the articles on Moor Green House and Estate, the site of Britannic Assurance and the building of the new Chief Office, ‘Britannic Magazines: Moor Green House and Estate’, can be read here.
 For further information see the new Britannic Assurance Magazines web page.

 Updated Article – An updated version of the Moseley Businesses & Ghost Signs walk is now available to view on the website.
 The article includes details of the newly revealed ghost sign for Shufflebotham’s in Woodbridge Road and the ghost signs for the Birmingham Municipal Bank above Select & Save in Alcester Road.
 The article has been written as a self-guided walk, which you can download, print and follow yourself and is based on a walk that took place at the Moseley Festival Street Fair on Saturday 2nd July 2016.
 For this and other walks see the Historical Walks around Moseley page.